 It is used for the manufacture of mattresses, production of organic matter , material for nurseries and handicraft production.

 The above constitutes some of the great business opportunities available in coconut farming that makes it a very viable and lucrative agribusiness venture in Nigeria.
-Due attention should be given to these money minting opportunities that exist in coconut farming business in Nigeria.
+Due attention should be given to these money minting opportunities that exist in coconut production in Nigeria.